weidongguo/ecs175_computer_graphics/p1/readme.txt

    To clip, user can press the key 'c'      (c for clip) All of the above commands(operations) are executed using the parameter shown in status

-   To save the polygons currently being displayed to a output datafile,  user can press the key 's' (s for save) The output file will be named "output"
+   To save the polygons currently being displayed to a output file,  user can press the key 's' (s for save) The output file will be named "output"

+   Please note that lines will not be saved to the output file

+8. To simply draw a line.
+User can do a right-click -> draw -> choose either DDA or Bresenham.
+Next, the user will then be prompted to enter 2 points in the following format <x0> <y0> <x1> <y1> (there is a space between each integer ).
+This prompt will again be displayed at the console

+   To clip the line, user can do right-click -> clip -> choose to clip the line that was either drew by DDA or Bresenham Please note that if you draw a 3rd line using either of the method, it will work, but the old line that was drew using the same method will not be erased from the buffer.
+   And the reference to the old line that was drew using that same method is lost;
+   Furthermore, please note that line clipping uses the same clip region parameters as the polygons.
+Again, it can been view form right-click -> status .
+The status will be shown to the console

+   One more caveat for line clipping.
+When clipping, it will redraw the original line with background color, and then draw the clipped line